 After seventeen years of ill-treatment by her vicious father and traitorous vagrants I'm having a hard time undertanding why vagrants would come to a land of "dark, cold, madness" and once they're there, why are they even in contact with this princess?, Lux has learned ( seen you're from Australia/ New Zealand, so this edit will be wholly dependent on where you're sending your query :) to despise every human who comes knocking at the iron gate of Nightling

-Alone in the dark, Lux’s days are made bearable because of her beloved animals: Her adoring wolf, Leod, who gave her his heart when no one else did.
-And her cherished crow, Avalon, who leant her his voice, because she was robbed of her own.
+hides behind.
+Alone in the dark, Lux’s days are made bearable because of by her beloved animals: Her an adoring wolf, Leod, who gave her his heart when no one else did would, and her a cherished crow, Avalon, who lent her his voice, because she was robbed of her own.

 When Leod and Avalon go missing, Lux finds a note pinned to her castle door: If you do not leave Nightling by morning, I will kill the wolf and crow.
 Here I might just give the gist of the note "a note threatening her companions lives if she doesn't leave Nightling" istead of the direct wording.